 - On a clean surface, sprinkle a little rice flour and we take portions of dough from the bowl, roll them on themselves and form 1.5 cm elongated cylinders. of thickness, approximately.

 - With a knife, cut the cylinders into pieces of approximately 1.5 cm; We pass the ends of each one of them by rice flour, we eliminate the excess of this one that they can have and we roll them on the internal face of a fork to make the characteristic cracks.

 - In a pot, put water to heat and, when it starts to boil, we are throwing the gnocchi in batches.
 Let them be done for 2 or 3 minutes and, when they start to float, we remove them with the help of a slotted spoon.
 We put them to drain in a drainer and, when they are well drained, we serve them with the sauce that we want.

-- If, as you add the flour and corn starch mixture to the pumpkin, you see that the dough is already consistent enough without adding the total amount of the mixture, it is not necessary to add it all, since if you overdo it, it may be Too dry a dough and spoil the smooth texture of the gnocchi.
+- If when adding the mixture of flour and corn starch to the pumpkin, you see that the dough is already sufficiently consistent without having thrown the total of the mixture, it is not necessary that you throw it all, because if you pass, you can stay a too dry dough and spoil the soft texture of the gnocchi.

-- If, on the other hand, after adding all the mixture of rice flour and cornstarch to the dough, you see that it is still too wet, you can add a little more mixture so that it gains consistency, maintaining the proportions of flour and starch.
+- If on the other hand, after pouring the whole mixture of rice flour and cornstarch into the dough, you can see that it is still too wet, you can add a little more mixture to gain consistency, maintaining the proportions of flour and starch.

-- Being made with gluten-free ingredients, these gnocchi are a little more difficult to handle than those made with wheat flour, so, although the ideal is that they have the striations that characterize them so that they are well impregnated with the sauce with the That you serve them, you can do without them or choose to mark them only a little with the back of the fork if this is easier for you.
+- Being made with gluten-free ingredients, these gnocchi are a little more difficult to handle than those made with wheat flour, so, although ideally they have the striations that characterize them so that they are well impregnated with the sauce with the that you serve them, you can do without them or choose to mark them only a little with the back of the fork if this is easier for you.